harness-community/open/ci-curriculum.md

 - Overview of Application Objects
 - Walking through UI for each application object (service, workflow etc)

+We recommend that you get familiar with the following concepts alongside learning Harness to get acquainted with the Software Delivery Ecosystem in general.

+#### Base knowledge:

+Fundamental understanding of and experience configuring and deploying workloads in cloud environments such as:

+- Amazon Web Services (AWS)
+- Google Cloud Platform (GCP)
+- Azure
+-
+Fundamental understanding of the Linux Operating System and the capability to configure and deploy workloads using command-line interfaces including, but not limited to:

+- aws cli
+- gcp sdk
+- az cli
+- ssh
+- git

+Fundamental understanding of and/or experience configuring and deploying workloads in one or more of the following:

+- Kubernetes (k8s) using ‘ kubectl ‘
+- Kubernetes Distributions
+- Upstream:
+- Open Source Kubernetes (k8s)

+**Cloud Vendor:**
+- Azure Kubernetes Service (AKS)
+- Amazon Elastic Kubernetes Service (EKS)
+- Google Kubernetes Engine (GKE)

+**ISVs:**
+- Pivotal/VMware Enterprise Kubernetes Service ( PKS )
+- Red Hat OpenShift ( OCP / OKD ) using ‘ kubectl ’ and/or ‘ oc ‘
+- Rancher Kubernetes Engine ( RKE)

+### SDLC Learning Objectives:

+We recommend that you get familiar with the following concepts:

+- Describe the Software Delivery Life Cycle (SDLC)
+- Describe common elements of software delivery (release, scrum, standup, sprints, CI, CD)
+- Explain the common roles in software delivery (DevOps, sre, etc.)
+- Identify the top challenges facing customers
+- Describe how DevOps impacts business
+- Describe the importance of metrics
+- Describe the competing forces that drive DevOps

 ### Harness NextGen

 - Delegate